Flea & Tick Control | Parasite Protection for Dogs & Cats Skip to Main Content Skip to Footer

 • Feed Pets Safely: Provide only cooked or prepared foods, avoiding raw meats.

-• Maintain Hygiene: Clean pet feces regularly to limit parasite spread.
+• Maintain Hygiene: Clean up pet feces regularly to limit parasite spread.

 • Minimize Risk Areas: Avoid high-traffic pet zones and contaminated environments.